Voarex/CentOS-Enterprise-Linux-7-System-Administration-Essentials/README.md

 # CentOS Enterprise Linux 7 - System Administration Essentials

 Inside this repository will be a tutorial on how to go from zero to hero on the essentials of CentOS Enterprise Linux 7 System Administration.
 You will learn by following along, taking notes and using the same commands as I do.
-(This repository is currently being developed.)
+(This repository is currently being developed and may not appear like this at the end.)

 ## Table of Contents